wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#useragent">UserAgent</a>]</td>
 <td>

-Returns a list of top user agent by hit count within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
-The result list will include top 9 user agents with the respective hit count and all the other user agents labelled as 'Other' with the respective cumulated hit count.
+Returns a list of top user agents ranked based on the hit count within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+The result list includes the top nine user agents with the respective hit count, and all the rest of the platforms are labelled as **Other** with the cumulated hit count.
 Optionally, you can configure the `deviceFilter` parameter to further filter the results.

 </td>
 </tr>